reillypascal/personalsite-ssg/pages/notes/2025/03/grimes-glen-canandaigua-lake.md

 <figure>

   ![A misty lakeshore taken through a pair of binoculars.
 The image is inset as a small circle in the middle of a black background](/media/blog/2025/03/grimes-canandaigua/IMG_20250330_164410_930_cr.webp)
-  <figcaption>At the overlook on Canandaigua lake, I took this through a pair of binoculars that were permanently mounted there.</figcaption>
+  <figcaption>At the overlook on Canandaigua Lake, I took this through a pair of binoculars that were permanently mounted there.</figcaption>
 </figure>

 <figure>